 The Neo-Hooke, an elastic model that employs a nonlinear approach grounded in Hooke's law, excels at handling relatively modest deformations effectively.
 However, it is limited because it cannot account for stress recovery.
 In scenarios where material data is unavailable, the model can be simplified by setting C{01} to 0, resulting in a widely used subset of the Mooney-Rivlin model (Shahzad et al., 2015).
 While the Neo-Hooke model is user-friendly and performs admirably for small deformations, it cannot account for stress and strain recovery.
 The mathematical representation for the strain-energy function employed in the Neo-Hooke model is provided in Eq.
 (10).
 This model imparts valuable insights into the mechanical behavior of materials subjected to small deformations.
 Still, its inability to capture stress recovery must be considered when applying it to engineering analyses.
-The Yeoh model presents a mathematical approach employing a third-order polynomial equation grounded in the first invariant of the strain tensor.
+The Yeoh model presents a mathematical approach employing a thirdorder polynomial equation grounded in the first invariant of the strain tensor.

-$$W = C{10} (I_2 - 3) \frac{1}{D_1} (j{el} - 1)^2$$ (10)
+$$W = C{10} \left(I_2 - 3 \right) \frac{1}{D_1} \left(j{el} - 1 \right)^2 \tag{10}$$

-The Yeoh model presents a mathematical approach employing a third-order polynomial equation grounded in the first invariant of the strain tensor.
+The Yeoh model presents a mathematical approach employing a thirdorder polynomial equation grounded in the first invariant of the strain tensor.
 It is adept at accurately characterizing the nonlinear elastic behavior of materials like rubber and plastic when subjected to significant deformations.

-This model can fit experimental data capture a broad spectrum deformation patterns, demanding only minimal input information.
-Furthermore, the reduced polynomial variant of the Yeoh for compressible model is suitable materials.
+This model can fit experimental data capture a broad spectrum of and deformation patterns, demanding only minimal input information.
+Furthermore, the reduced polynomial variant of the Yeoh is suitable for compressible model materials.
 It yields precise forecasts of the stress-strain response for various substances, including carbon-filled black rubber.
-The strain-energy function utilized the Yeoh model is expressed mathematically through Eq.
+The strain-energy function utilized the Yeoh model expressed in is mathematically through Eq.
 (10).
-By employing the Yeoh model, researchers and engineers can proficiently analyze and predict the nonlinear elastic behavior of materials, delivering invaluable insights applicable across a wide array applications generalised form mentioned in Eq.
+By employing the Yeoh model, researchers and engineers can proficiently analyze and predict the nonlinear elastic behavior of materials, delivering invaluable insights applicable across a wide array of applications generalised form mentioned in Eq.
 (11).